 - And the model documentation.

-Integrate with staging environment for your trained models
+Integrates with the staging environment for your trained ML models

-In the staging environment, the model reviewers should also be able to perform fairness checks on the model to make sure it:
+In the staging environment, the model reviewers should also be able to perform fairness checks on the model to ensure it:

 - Outputs explainable results,

 - Complies with regulatory requirements,